This training is now closed. Check back in Summer 2018 for the newest edition to meet your statutory ethics requirement.

-The deadline for completion of this year’s mandated four (4) hour ethics training requirement for all Florida Constitutional Officers is December 31, 2016.To assist you in meeting this deadline with quality training, the Florida School Boards Association is offering two options:
+The deadline for completion of this year’s mandated four (4) hour ethics training requirement for all Florida Constitutional Officers is December 31, 2017.

-- FACILITATORS: Experts in the fields of Florida law and ethics – Andrea Messina, Tina Pinkoson, Attorneys Ron Meyer and Leonard Dietzen
+- FACILITATORS: Experts in the fields of Florida law and ethics – Andrea Messina, Tina Pinkoson, Attorney Leonard Dietzen, and Commission on Ethics Attorney Grayden P. Schafer

 FSBA’s Ethics Training Program is designed to meet the 4 hours of annual ethics training required of Florida School Board members.
 To meet the needs of all school board members and superintendents, FSBA offers both live-delivery and webinar format ethics training options.
 Updated annually after the legislative session to incorporate any changes, the live-delivery training is held in conjunction with the Annual Joint Conference held in December of each year while the on-demand webinar training is available late June through December 31 of each year.